BaseSpatialAudioEngine

 range

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 setDistanceUnit

-Sets the length (in meters) of the game engine distance per unit.
+Sets the length (in meters) of one unit of distance in the game engine.

 Future<void> setDistanceUnit(double unit);

-In a game engine, the unit of distance is customized, while in the Agora spatial audio algorithm, distance is measured in meters.
-By default, the SDK converts the game engine distance per unit to one meter.
-You can call this method to convert the game engine distance per unit to a specified number of meters.
+The distance unit in the game engine is defined by the game engine itself, while the distance unit of the Agora spatial audio algorithm is in meters.
+By default, the SDK converts each unit of game engine distance to one meter.
+You can call this method to convert one unit of game engine distance to a specified number of meters.

 Parameters